-Last year, Dr. Steven Gundry released The Plant Paradox: The Hidden Dangers in Healthy Foods That Cause Disease and Weight Gain, which claimed that lectins, a type of protein in many plant foods, are the culprits behind autoimmune diseases, coronary artery disease, type 2 diabetes, and a host of other health problems.
+Last year, Steven Gundry, MD, released The Plant Paradox: The Hidden Dangers in Healthy Foods That Cause Disease and Weight Gain, which claimed that lectins, a type of protein in many plant foods, are the culprits behind autoimmune diseases, coronary artery disease, type 2 diabetes, and a host of other health problems.
 A new fad diet was born, and a year later, lectins are still making headlines.
 If you’re wondering or even worrying about lectins in your diet, we’ve got the lowdown.

 What Are Lectins?

 Lectins are a family of carbohydrate-binding proteins.
 Lectins are ubiquitous in the food supply, but they occur in especially high numbers in whole grains, legumes, potatoes, and fruit (including fruits that we typically consider vegetables, such as tomatoes and bell peppers)—in other words, a whole lot of the things that whole food, plant-based eaters rely on and enjoy every day.